bio-phys/cadishi/README.rst

 installation.
 Make sure to add `$HOME/.local/bin` to your PATH environment variable.

-Cadishi was developed, built, and tested on SUSE Linux Enterprise Server 11 and 12, Ubuntu Linux 14.04 LTS and 16.04 LTS, and Scientific Linux 7 using the Anaconda Python distribution version 2, release 4.0.0, and newer.
-Cadishi requires gcc, and optionally nvcc, to compile C++ code during the installation.
+CADISHI was developed, built, and tested on SUSE Linux Enterprise Server 11 and 12, Ubuntu Linux 14.04 LTS and 16.04 LTS, and Scientific Linux 7 using the Anaconda Python distribution version 2, release 4.0.0, and newer.
+CADISHI requires gcc, and optionally nvcc, to compile C++ code during the installation.

 Quick start guide
 -----------------

-Cadishi provides a single executable `cadishi` that gives access to the distance histogram calculations.
+CADISHI provides a single executable `cadishi` that gives access to the distance histogram calculations.
 Run `cadishi --help` to get an overview on the available commands and options.

-To run an example calculation based on the data set included in Cadishi proceed as follows::
+To run an example calculation based on the data set included in CADISHI proceed as follows::

 1. Run `cadishi example` to generate an example input file `histograms.yaml`.